 From the structured networking panel, you can run different types of cables depending on the signals you plan to distribute.
 Wire your home with high-performance cabling such as CAT-5e (Ethernet), CAT-6, CAT-6a, coaxial or fiber optics cables.
 These cables can connect computers, telephones, televisions, security cameras and other network devices.

 When you splice cables together, you can lose signal quality.
 For stronger signals, run all cables directly from the networking panel to the end point.

-- CAT-5e (Ethernet) and CAT-6 cables connect telephones, computer networks, home automation networks and audio/video distribution systems and are the most common method of wiring a home.
+- CAT-5e (Ethernet) and CAT-6 cables connect telephones, computer networks, home automation networks and audio/video distribution systems.
+They are the most common method for wiring a home.

-- CAT-5e cables consist of four pairs of wire (eight total conductors) with an Ethernet capability of up to 1,000 megabits per second (Mbps).
-They terminate in RJ-45 plugs which look like wider versions of common telephone plugs.
+- CAT-5e cables consist of four pairs of wire (eight total conductors).
+They have with an Ethernet capability of up to 1,000 megabits per second (Mbps).
+They terminate in RJ-45 plugs.
+These plugs look like wider versions of classic telephone jacks.

 - CAT-6 cables offer up to twice the bandwidth of CAT-5e cables.

 - A RG6 Quad Shield coaxial cable, usually called coax, is most often used to carry television signals and cable-based broadband Internet signals to connect video equipment.